Who Invented Airbags and When Were They First Introduced?

 Airbags make a comeback

-In 1989, the Los Angeles Times reported that, by 1990, 15% of GM vehicles, 50% of Ford vehicles, and all American-made Chryslers would have standard driver-side airbags.
+By 1990, 15% of GM vehicles, 50% of Ford vehicles, and all American-made Chryslers would have standard driver-side airbags.
 In 1998, a congressional law requiring all new cars to have airbags went into effect, and the rest, as they say, is history.

-The airbag’s legacy of safety
+The airbag’s history of safety

 In the wake of the Takata airbag scandal, airbag fatalities are on many people’s minds.
 Yet the truth is that airbags prevent far more deaths than they cause.
 According to the NHTSA, airbags saved more than 50,000 lives from 1987 to 2017.